-Units of Service: The Area Agency on Aging must complete at least one category from the Units of Service below.
+Units of Service: AAA must complete at least one category from the Units of Service below.

-Units of Service categories include: public education sessions, training sessions for professionals, training sessions for caregivers served by a Title IIIE Family Caregiver Support Program, educational materials distributed, and hours of activity spent developing a coordinated system which addresses elder abuse prevention, investigation, and prosecution.
+Units of Service categories include public education sessions, training sessions for professionals, training sessions for caregivers served by a Title IIIE Family Caregiver Support Program, educational materials distributed, and hours of activity spent developing a coordinated system which addresses elder abuse prevention, investigation, and prosecution.

 When developing targets for each fiscal year, refer to data reported on the Elder Abuse Prevention Quarterly Activity Reports.
 Set realistic goals based upon the prior year's numbers and the resources available.
-Activities reported for the Title VII Elder Abuse Prevention Program must be distinct from activities reported for the LTC Ombudsman Program.
-A single activity cannot be reported for both programs.
+Activates reported for the Title VII Elder Abuse Prevention Program must be distinct from activities reported for the LTC Ombudsman Program.
+No activity can be reported for both programs.